misterprog-dev/SOLID-Learning/README.md

 ### 3- Liskov Substitution
 <u>Principe</u>: if class A is a subtype of class B, we should be able to replace B with A without disrupting the behavior of our program

+### 4- Interface Segregation
+It  means that larger interfaces should be split into smaller ones.
+By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.